Knock.com is a mortgage lender that aims to solve the problem of tricky timing when trying to buy and sell a home at the same time.

 - Plan to sell and purchase their primary residence (not a vacation home or rental property)

 - Plan to buy or sell a condo, townhome, or single-family home

 - Are selling a home without major issues or complications (water damage, foundation issues, distressed property, bank-owned, etc.)

 » Not eligible for Knock.com?
 Read on to learn about other options!

 Knock isn’t the only company that offers a home trade-in service.
 Orchard (formerly Perch) has a Move First service that’s very similar to Knock Home Swap.

-However, Orchard fees are structured differently — and are harder to predict up front.
+However, Orchard fees are structured differently — and include representation from Orchard’s in-house team of agents.
 You’ll pay: